ymarnissi/ymarnissi.github.io/phd.md

 </div>

 <div style="float: right; width: 40%; text-align: justify; font-size:15px;">
-<center> <h2>DA Gibbs sampler</h2></center>
+<center> <h2>auxiliary variables Gibbs sampler for high dimensional spaces</h2></center>
-<p>This is the Majorize-Minimize adapted Metropolis-Hasting algorithm: a novel Markov Chain Monte Carlo (MCMC) sampling algorithm using derivatives informations about the target density. </p>
+<p>This is a Gibbs sampler with a Data Augmentation approach.
+It ddresses the problem of sampling from multivariable distributions when the variables of interest are strongly correlated with heterogeneous sources of dependencies preventing efficient sampling with standard algorithms.</p>
 <!--more-->
-<p>It is a <strong>Metropolis-Hastings</strong> algorithm inspired from <strong>Langevin dynamics</strong>, where the drift term is preconditioned
-by an adaptive matrix constructed through a <strong>Majorization-Minimization</strong> strategy. </p>
+<p> Auxliary variables are added to the model without changing the target marginal
+distributions in such a way that simulation can be performed more efficiently in the new larger space. </p>
 <a href="3MH.md">Read More...</a>
 </div>

 </div>

-This
-chapter addresses the problem of sampling from multivariable distributions when the variables of interest are strongly correlated with heterogeneous sources of dependencies preventing the construction of ef- cient proposals in Metropolis Hastings algorithms.
-In particular, we add additional variables to the model without changing the marginal laws in such a way that simulation can be performed more eciently in the new larger space